Easy Tips for Zero-Waste Costumes

 • Biodegradable Makeup: Opt for eco-friendly makeup brands that use natural and biodegradable ingredients.

-• Natural Fabrics: Choose costumes made from natural and sustainable fabrics like organic cotton, hemp, or bamboo instead of synthetic materials.
+• Natural Fabrics: When you can, use natural and sustainable fabrics like organic cotton, hemp, or bamboo instead of synthetic materials.

 • Minimal Packaging: Avoid costumes that come with excessive packaging.
 Choose items with minimal packaging or buy second-hand costumes.

-• Donate or Recycle: After Halloween, consider donating your costume to thrift stores or community centers or recycle it responsibly.
+• Donate or Recycle: After Halloween, consider donating your costume to thrift stores or community centers, or recycling it responsibly.

 By mixing and matching these ideas, you can put together a unique and environmentally-conscious Halloween costume that aligns with your values.